Giants Gameday: Things can’t get worse, can they?

 Make sure Tyler Higbee and Gerald Everett are activated for your fantasy football team this week.
 Those are the two tight ends for the Rams, and if history is a guide they are in store for a very big day.

-That’s because the Giants have allowed eight touchdown receptions to opposing tight ends this season.
-Not only is that the most in the NFL, it’s actually a record for the most allowed in any season.
-And the Giants have played just seven games.
+That’s because the Giants have allowed eight touchdown receptions to opposing tight ends this season, the most in the NFL.
+Their streak of allowing a TD to a TE in regular season games is eight straight going back to last year’s finale.

 Defensive coordinator Steve Spaguolo, however, seemed unfazed by the production from that one position against his schemes.